plowman/trump-coronavirus-timeline/timeline.md

   > "So I said that to say this: In each of these places where these hospitals are being built, I want to know how many 5G towers are in those places."

+  Why it matters: Amplifying these people is also amplifying their nonsense.

   Source: [The Daily Beast](https://www.thedailybeast.com/fox-news-cuts-ties-with-diamond-and-silk) on Apr 27, 2020.
 </details>